 The founding fathers of the Blue Knights are Joel Rudom, Bill Robinson, Doug Miner, Ed Gallant, Mike Hall, Chuck Gesner, Wayne Labree, and Chuck Shuman, who began the club in 1974 in Bangor, Maine.
 Membership is comprised of law enforcement officers from state, county, municipal, and federal law enforcement agencies (including US Military law enforcement).
 The Blue Knights is a fraternity with spouses and children often accompanying members on chapter rides and functions.

-Arizona Chapter VI formed in 1982, and currently has membership representing law enforcement from around the United States, as Arizona’s weather often lures retirees to a warmer climate.
-Currently, we have active and retired law enforcement officers from Arizona, California, Colorado, Florida, Illinois, Maine, New Jersey, Ohio, Washington, Wisconsin, US Army, and US Department of Homeland Security.
+Arizona Chapter VI formed in 1982, and currently has membership representing law enforcement from around the United States, as Arizona's weather often lures retirees to a warmer climate.
+Currently, we have active and retired law enforcement officers from Arizona, California, Colorado, Illinois, Maine, New Jersey, Ohio, Washington, Wisconsin, US Army, and US Airforce.

-If you are interested in becoming a member of the Blue Knights Arizona Chapter VI, download an application and e-mail the chapter secretary for the address of where to mail it.
-In the event you have questions reference membership, click on the e-mail icon of the Vice President to answer any questions.
-Arizona Chapter VI’s general membership meeting is the third Saturday of each month.
+If you are interested in becoming a member of the Blue Knights Arizona Chapter VI, download an application, fill it out and then print it.
+You may e-mail the chapter for additional membership information and the address of where to mail your application.
+In the event you have any questions, please send a message to the Chapter.
+Arizona Chapter VI's general membership meeting is the third Saturday of each month.
+Please, feel free to watch our Membership Video below.

 Fraternally,